AlbinoGiraffe/DellFanControl/README.md

 `./fancontrol <fanspeed>`

-Set your desired fan speed in % and fancontrol will maintain that speed unless the server gets too hot (set to 70C).
+Set your desired fan speed in % and fancontrol will maintain that speed unless the server gets too hot (defaults to 70C).
 If no argument is provided, fan speed is set to 15%.

 By default, the program refreshes the fan speed every 3 seconds and outputs temperature information to the console.
 It can optionally check for network connectivity and restart NetworkManager if needed.